Jorge Ibargüengoitia: Biography

 Jorge Ibargüengoitia was born in 1928 in the city of Guanajuato.
 His father, Alejandro Ibargüengoitia Cumming, died when he was eight months old.
 His mother, María de la Luz Antillón, moved with Jorge to Mexico City to be close to her family after losing her husband, so Ibargüengoitia was brought up by his mother and by other women of her family.
 During his early education, he studied in schools that belonged to the Marist Brothers and was a boy scout.
-In 1947 he attended the Jamboree (the annual reunion of the Scouts), in which he travelled through France, Italy, Switzerland and England for three months.
+In 1947 he attended the 6th World Scout Jamboree, after which he travelled through France, Italy, Switzerland and England for three months.
 The painter Manuel Felguérez, a friend who went to the same trip, told years later that both had considered the trip an amazing experience and had decided that they should do something with their lives that allowed them to continue travelling.

-Due to family pressure, Ibargüengoitia started studying engineering at UNAM (National Autonomous University of Mexico) in 1945, although he dropped out in 1949 before finishing his studies.
+Due to family pressure, Ibargüengoitia started studying engineering at National Autonomous University of Mexico (UNAM) in 1945, although he dropped out in 1949 before finishing his studies.
 He wrote: "I grew up surrounded by women who adored me.
 They wanted me to be an engineer: they had had money, but had lost it and hoped I would make up for it [...]
 When I had two years left to finish the engineering degree, I decided to drop out to focus on writing.
 The women of the house spent 15 years bemoaning that decision [...]
-Later on they got used to it".
+Later on they got used to it."
 After dropping out, he moved back to the state of Guanajuato, where his family still had lands.

-During that time, Ibargüengoitia met Salvador Novo, who was mounting a play at Teatro Juárez, in the city of Guanajuato.
+During that time, Ibargüengoitia met Salvador Novo, who was mounting a play at the Teatro Juárez in the city of Guanajuato.
 This meeting caused such an impression on Ibargüengoitia that he decided to return to Mexico City and enrol at the Faculty of Philosophy at UNAM, where he graduated with a specialization in Dramatic Arts.
 One of his teachers was Rodolfo Usigli.

 After he finished his studies, Ibargüengoitia started teaching.
 He even got his teacher Rodolfo Usigli's position, together with Luisa Josefina Hernández, when Usigli retired.
 He started to apply for and win scholarships too, including a Rockefeller scholarship for a stay in New York in 1955, to continue with his literary career.

-Ibargüengoitia moved to a house in Coyoacán (by then an unkept and hard to reach district of Mexico City) in 1957 together with his mother and aunt.
+Ibargüengoitia moved to a house in Coyoacán, Mexico City, in 1957 together with his mother and aunt.
 He met the artist Joy Laville in 1963 or 1964 in a bookstore in San Miguel de Allende, Guanajuato, and got married in 1973 after a few years together.
 They lived in Coyoacán until the death of Ibargüengoitia's mother, after which they decided to travel around Europe.
 They settled permanently in Paris in 1980.